Saudi Vellakka

-Saudi Vellakka CC.225/2009 is a 2022 Indian Malayalam-language drama film, written and directed by Tharun Moorthy starring Lukman Avaran, Devi Varma, Binu Pappu, Sujith Shankar, Dhanya Ananya and Gokulan are in major roles.
-The film is produced by Sandip Senan known for Thondimuthalum Driksakshiyum.
+Saudi Vellakka CC.225/2009 is a 2022 Indian Malayalam-language crime drama film, written and directed by Tharun Moorthy.
+The film stars Lukman Avaran, Devi Varma, Binu Pappu, Sujith Shankar, Dhanya Ananya.
+The film was produced by Sandip Senan under the banner Urvasi Theatres.
+This film earned many awards and nominations including the National Film Award for Best Malayalam Feature Film.

-Synopsis
+Saudi Vellakka was released on 2 December 2022 to positive reviews from critics.

+Plot

 Twenty-three-year-old Abhilash's dream of a Gulf visa is about to come true but a court summons for a long-pending case throws a wrench in his plans.
 He must now get to the bottom of a small conflict between neighbours that has snowballed into a legal fight before his dream is destroyed.

 Abhilash is a techie at Bangalore whose mother Kala receives a summons at their home back in Kerala in his name.
 The constable Kurian calls him up and report immediately to the station sternly.
 Movie flashes back 10 years back during his travel to Kerala.
 Abhilash, who is a kid, is growing up with his parents and sister.
 He is shown as worrying over his tooth which is about to fall and trying to remove it himself at times.

 He goes to play cricket at the rooftop of Radhakrishnan with his friends.
 His shot with a vellakka hits Ayisha on her head while she was coming back from the ration shop after a tiff with her daughter in law Naseema.
 In a fit of rage she hits the kid Abhilash on his face which causes the already loose tooth to fall out and him spurting some blood.
-He is admitted to hospital soon and the issue is escalated by Radhakrishnan who is Aiysha’s neighbor and was looking for getting back at her family following their plot boundary wall issue.
+He is admitted to hospital soon and the issue is escalated by Radhakrishnan who is Aiysha's neighbor and was looking for getting back at her family following their plot boundary wall issue.

-Abhilash’s parents file a case against Ayisha for hurting a minor.
+Abhilash's parents file a case against Ayisha for hurting a minor.
 Ayisha is arrested by the police and taken to the court due to the serious nature of the charges leveled against her.
-Her son Sathar and his friend Britto bail her out with advocate Shenoy’s help.
+Her son Sathar and his friend Britto bail her out with advocate Shenoy's help.